-When 25 December falls on a Sunday Saturday 24 December The normal provisions for work on a Saturday apply Sunday 25 December The provisions for work on a public holiday apply Any employee working on all three of these days will be entitled to a maximum of two public holiday and one "Sunday".
+December The provisions for work on a public holiday apply Any employee working on all three of these days will be entitled to a maximum of two public holiday and one "Sunday".
 Monday 26 December The provisions for work on a public holiday apply Tuesday 27 December The provisions for work on a public holiday apply Sunday 1 January The provisions for work on a public holiday apply Except that any employee working on both of these days will be entitled to a maximum of one public holiday and one "Sunday".
 Monday 2 January The provisions for work on a public holiday apply

-1. Staff will be entitled to the rate of pay which would normally apply to public holiday working.

-2. Local partnerships are free to vary these provisions to meet local operational needs, so long as there are no more than three public holidays in the combined Christmas and New Year holiday period.
+- 1. Staff will be entitled to the rate of pay which would normally apply to public holiday working. - 2.
+Local partnerships are free to vary these provisions to meet local operational needs, so long as there are no more than three public holidays in the combined Christmas and New Year holiday period.